janvda/node-red-contrib-edge-impulse/README.md

-Node-RED nodes for Edge Impulse
+Node-RED node for Edge Impulse
 ================================

 [Edge Impulse](https://www.edgeimpulse.com/) is the leading development platform for machine learning on edge devices, free for developers and trusted by enterprises.